-KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft was appointed by the Annual General Meeting held on April 14, 2016, to serve as the auditor of the annual financial statements and consolidated annual financial statements of Austrian Post for the 2016 financial year in accordance with the recommendation submitted by the Supervisory Board.
-Expenses amounted to EUR 98,000 (excl.
-VAT) for the audit of the individual and consolidated financial statements of Austrian Post and EUR 132,700 (excl.
-VAT) for the audits of Austrian Post subsidiaries.
-KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft was paid a total of EUR 61,175 (excl.
-VAT) for assurance and other services.
+KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft was appointed by the Annual General Meeting held on April 20, 2017, to serve as the auditor of the annual financial statements and consolidated annual financial statements of Austrian Post for the 2017 financial year in accordance with the recommendation submitted by the Supervisory Board.
+The audit fee invoiced by KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft in the course of the 2017 financial year for auditing the annual financial statements and consolidated annual financial statements of Austrian Post amounted to EUR 98,000 (excl.
+VAT).
+A total of EUR 147,500 (excl.
+VAT) was invoiced for carrying out the audits for Austrian Post subsidiaries.
+KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft received a remuneration of EUR 73,689 (excl.
+VAT) for other auditing services.

-- SHAREHOLDERS
+- Shareholders